NatLibFi/Skosmos/dockerfiles/README.md

 After you have your container running, with either Docker or `docker-compose`, you will need to load your vocabulary data.

+**NOTE**: In the example below, we use the Fuseki URL `localhost:3030`, which should work for the Docker setup.
+If you used `docker-compose`, you will have to use `localhost:9030` instead.

     # load STW vocabulary data
     curl -L -o stw.ttl.zip http://zbw.eu/stw/version/latest/download/stw.ttl.zip
     unzip stw.ttl.zip